 Accredited LEGS Trainers

-Once LEGS Trainers have completed two successful LEGS Training Courses and the evaluations have been submitted to the LEGS Project, they are considered to be fully accredited.
+Once LEGS Trainers have completed two successful LEGS Training Courses and the evaluations have been submitted to LEGS, they are considered to be fully accredited.

 Contact details for the accredited LEGS Trainers are presented by country.
 If there is no one from your country listed here, please contact the LEGS Administrator who can put you in touch with local LEGS Trainers who have not yet been accredited.

-LEGS has developed a new and free online Gender Module, which provides additional information and analysis to better equip practitioners to address gender issues in the planning and implementation of emergency response.
-The LEGS Gender Module is also available on Kaya, the Humanitarian Leadership Academy’s online learning platform.
+LEGS has developed a free online Gender Module, which provides additional information and analysis to better equip practitioners to address gender issues in the planning and implementation of emergency response.
+The LEGS Gender Module is available on Kaya, the Humanitarian Leadership Academy’s online learning platform: